 We found through classroom testing that students need specific goals so that the play-learning is structured.
-Asking them to hit certain criteria with their tests encourages critial thinking and pattern recognition.
+Asking them to hit certain criteria with their tests encourages critical thinking and pattern recognition.

 Not including the Arduino and computer, this 3-student group activity is made from classroom materials.
 The main components are a $5 accelerometer and printed cardstock templates.
 It costs ~$4 per student.

 At the outset, we knew we needed to develop a conceptual framework about what makes a successful educational experience for kids.
 We noticed trends

 in STEM education have shifted towards creative experimentation and play as a form of learning.
 Some thought leaders like Mitchel Resnick also argue for the value of a constructionist approach, where students assemble the tool that is

 then used for experimentation.
 We also thoroughly reviewed Microsoft's Hacking STEM projects.